Mercury-Language/mercury/Documentation/README.MS-VisualC.md

 * When used directly from the Windows command prompt, mmake will not work.
-  You should use `mmc --make` instead. (`mmake` requires a POSIX-like shell and GNU `make`; it will however work with the Cygwin or MSYS shells.)
+  You should use `mmc --make` instead. (`mmake` requires a POSIX-like shell and GNU `make`; it will however work with the Cygwin or MSYS2 shells.)
   We do not intend to support `mmake` directly on Windows.

 * Creation of shared libraries (DLLs) is not currently supported.